-Lustron houses are porcelain enamel pre-fabricated dwellings that were assembled in a Columbus, Ohio factory then shipped to building sites throughout the country.
+and other "modernists."
+Characteristics of the style include modern materials such as glass steel, and concrete, cantilevered forms, and the integration of interior and exterior living spaces.154 PREFABRICATION Lustrons Lustron houses are porcelain enamel, steel panel pre-fabricated dwellings that were assembled in a Columbus, Ohio factory then shipped to building sites throughout the country.
 The Lustron Corporation existed from 1947 to 1951; and today (2018) approximately 2,000 houses remain nationwide, out of approximately 5,000 originally manufactured and built.
-Unique in post-war prefabrication, Lustrons were entirely constructed of porcelain enamel--both interior and exterior.
-The houses, available in exterior pastel colors of blue, pink, yellow and grey, were one story, rectangular in form with low pitched gable roofs, recessed front porch/entrance areas, and available in two or three bedroom models.
+Unique in Postwar prefabrication, Lustrons were entirely constructed of porcelain enameled steel panels and components--both interior and exterior.
+The houses, available in exterior pastel colors of blue, pink, yellow, and gray were one story, rectangular in form with low pitched gable roofs, recessed front porch/entrance areas, and available in two or three bedroom models.
 One story detached garages were also available, also constructed of porcelain enamel in the exterior house colors.
-(Insert photo of a La Crosse Lustron)